Gunjan-Bansal1/Customer-Support-Ticket-Classification-Using-Fine-Tuning-LLM/README.md

 ## 📊 Results
 *(Results will be populated effectively after training.
 Common metrics include Accuracy, F1-Score, and Confusion Matrices for classification performance.)*
+*“The model achieves 96% accuracy with a macro F1-score of 0.94, indicating balanced performance across all ticket categories, including smaller but critical classes like Order/Delivery and Technical.”*
 ![alt text](image.png)
 ![alt text](image-1.png)
 ![alt text](image-2.png)